 Best of Nepal Cultural Tour - all Major Cultural and Historical Highlights of Nepal

 Mountain Monarch has specially designed this exclusive itinerary for those who wish to witness all the places of interest in Nepal at one go.
-Nepal Tours cover all the cultural heritage places in Nepal along with wildlife safari adventure experience in Chitwan national park.
-It is a leisure touring activities so anyone can participate on this exotic cultural exploration insight tour to Nepal
+Nepal Tours cover all the cultural heritage places in Nepal along with wildlife safari adventure experiences in Chitwan national park.
+It is a leisure touring activities so anyone can participate in this exotic cultural exploration insight tour to Nepal

 Places to visit on your tour in Nepal

 It is believed that the Stupa was in existence from 2000 years back but the present Stupa is said to be built after the 14th century.
 Swayambunath means the shrine existence by itself, it is called monkey temple by the westerners as there are a lot of monkeys around the place which amuses the people visiting the site.